dojo/docs/dojo/has.rst

 Dojo 1.7 Feature Names
 ======================

 The following feature tests are available in Dojo 1.7.
 This table shows the module in which the feature test is added, and the name of the feature test.
-View the module to understand exactly how the test is performed (explicit testing, inference, user agent sniff etc.)
+View the source code of each module to understand exactly how the test is performed (explicit testing, inference, user agent sniff etc.)

 .. code-block :: javascript
  :linenos: